-35For references, see Avenhuas, von Stengel and Zamir (2002) and Baliga, Bueno de Mesquita, and Wolitzky (2020).
+35 For references, see Avenhaus et al. (2002) and Baliga et al. (2020).

-36In Baliga and Sjöström (2008), what is stochastic is whether an attempt to acquire arms is successful or not, rather than whether it is undertaken.
+36 In Baliga and Sjöström (2008), what is stochastic is whether an attempt to acquire arms is successful or not, rather than whether it is undertaken.
 In Jackson and Morelli (2009), arming is observed but is undertaken simultaneously by both parties, which again generates a mixed equilibrium.
 In Meirowitz and Sartori (2008), Debs and Monteiro (2014), and Meirowitz et al. (2019), arming is unobserved, and the basic logic is similar to that of an inspection game.
 These papers are also surveyed in Baliga and Sjöström's chapter in this volume.